-- A. Role of the Nominated Governor. - B. Role of Designated Safeguarding Lead and Deputy Designated Safeguarding Lead - C. Indicators of Neglect & Abuse Categories Safeguarding Issues. - D. The Counter-Terrorism and Security Act 2015 Prevent Duty. - E. What To Do If Worried a Child is Being Abused or Neglected. - F. Flowchart Allegations Against Adults who work in schools.
+- Role of the Nominated Governor. - B. Role of Designated Safeguarding Lead and Deputy Designated Safeguarding Lead - C. Indicators of Neglect & Abuse Categories Safeguarding Issues. - D. The Counter-Terrorism and Security Act 2015 Prevent Duty. - E. What To Do If Worried a Child is Being Abused or Neglected. - F. Actions Where There Are Concerns About A Child. - G. Welfare & Child Protection Concern Form Parts 1 and 2. - H. Safeguarding Over view Sheet. - I. Flowchart Allegations Against Adults.